Mark Nunberg | Couchbase Blog

 Using the Sub-Document API to get (only) what you want

-In Matthew’s blog the Sub-Document (subdoc) API feature is introduced with a short overview: In summary, subdoc allows efficient access to parts of documents (sub-documents) without requiring the transfer of the entire document over the network.
-Throughout this blog, we’ll...
+The Subdoc API feature allows efficient access to parts of documents (sub-documents) without requiring the transfer of the entire document over the network.

 What’s new in C SDK 2.4.7 – N1QL, Views, and more